craftingcity/The-Known-World/Prenotes Oct 30 25.md

 ### Intro

-When last we left our heroes, they had great success in their journeys
+When last we left our heroes, they had great success in their trip to [[Kohnstamm]], where they fought their way through the city's Experimental Genetics Facility to find [[Otto Malkovich]].
+After quickly dispatching the Doctor

 ### What does the World Know?